jreisinger/checkip/README.md

 # checkip

 CLI tool that finds out information about an IP address.
-Currently these types of information are supported:
+Currently these types of information are provided:

 * DNS name using [net.LookupAddr](https://golang.org/pkg/net/#LookupAddr).
 * ASN using [iptoasn](https://iptoasn.com/) API.